naruaika/grapik-quran/README.md

 Using this app, you'll be able to:

+- Open any Quran variant (8 variants in 5 qira'at)
 - Read the full Quran
-- Navigate to any specific page/surah/ayah/juz number
+- Navigate to any specific page/surah/ayah/juz
-- Read the translation in many languages
+- Read translation in 39 languages
 - Select and copy (by pressing `ctrl+C`) the selected ayah(s) as text

 ## Background